icywaffle/marketboardproject/README.md

 Save your searched items into the database so that you can compare which items may net you more profit A cost of time in how much materials to actually gather.

-## Code Example

-`xivapi.BaseInformation(collections,recipeID)`
-This fills out all the information that can be obtained by the database for a specific recipeID.

 ## Development Environment
 For current build,